GSA/challenges-and-prizes/_historical-challenges/ehr-innovations-for-improving-hypertension-challenge.md

-  exemplary blood pressure control for hypertensive patients driven by EHR/CDS interventions – a practice-wide control rate of at least 70%, and/or a significantly improved level from before the enhanced CDS interventions described in the submission were deployed (no specific threshold must be met).  <ul>   <li>• Hypertension prevalence in practice: per cent of patients 18 or older whose diagnosis list includes hypertension.</li>   <li>• Per cent of patients with hypertension whose blood pressure is controlled (&lt;140/90).
+  exemplary blood pressure control for hypertensive patients driven by EHR/CDS interventions – a practice-wide control rate of at least 70%, and/or a significantly improved level from before the enhanced CDS interventions described in the submission were deployed (no specific threshold must be met).  <ul>   <li> Hypertension prevalence in practice: per cent of patients 18 or older whose diagnosis list includes hypertension.</li>   <li>
+  Per cent of patients with hypertension whose blood pressure is controlled (&lt;140/90).
   The specifications used to determine this rate must be the same as that used for PQRS #236/NQF #0018 (see the <a href="http://ushik.ahrq.gov/ViewItemDetails?system=mu&amp;itemKey=118811000">US Health Information Knowledgebase</a>).
 Significant improvement over time in BP control:
   Provide the percent of the patient population whose BP rate was improved over a specified period.
-Each submission will be evaluated based on the percent improvement and time period but no specific threshold for these must be met.</li>   <li>• Per cent of the patient population whose blood pressure rate was improved over a specified period, the per cent improvement, and the time period, using the specifications above for determining the rates.</li>  </ul>  b. <b><a href="http://millionhearts.hhs.gov/resources/protocols.html">Blood
+Each submission will be evaluated based on the percent improvement and time period but no specific threshold for these must be met.</li>   <li> Per cent of the patient population whose blood pressure rate was improved over a specified period, the per cent improvement, and the time period, using the specifications above for determining the rates.</li>  </ul>  b. <b><a href="http://millionhearts.hhs.gov/resources/protocols.html">Blood